 If you have any queries about our courses, please contact the relevant person listed in the handbook.
-If you would like a careers interview with your son or daughter before the subject selection meeting, please call our Futures Coordinator Ms Celine Noort on (08) 9377 8562.
+If you would like a careers interview with your son or daughter before the subject selection meeting, please call our Head of VET and Entrepreneurship, Mr Michael Buselich on (08) 9377 8562.

-Or if you have any questions about the course selection process, please contact Deputy Principal, Mr Bruce Derby via email Bruce.Derby@ggs.wa.edu.au.
+Or if you have any questions about the course selection process, please contact Acting Director of Teaching and Learning, Mr Ben Nilsson via email Ben.Nilsson@ggs.wa.edu.au

-The Go Forward Senior Pathways Framework
+2. Considering the Pathways: The Go Forward Senior Pathways Framework